jpinna99/dnd-character-builder/AB_campaign_notes.md

 # 8/1/2025 Notes
 Start at Level 1.
-After first session, we will be at Level 2
+After first session, we will be at Level 2.

-Our characters already did a mission together, but it did not go well Guildmaster Varis Flintmantle believes that there is a dragon cult out there trying to raise Tiamat She is giving us a second opportunity to help her thwart the dragon cult
+Our characters already did a mission together, but it did not go well.
+Guildmaster Varis Flintmantle believes that there is a dragon cult out there trying to raise Tiamat.
+She is giving us a second opportunity to help her thwart the dragon cult.

 Failed mission: earlier that day, we were escorting someone to Oakvale, Lorn Rennic, a minor noble of forest elf ancestry.
 It should have been simple, but things quickly unraveled.
 There was a goblin ambush and luckily Lord Rennic revealed himself as skilled swordsman.
 We managed to fight off the goblins.
 Lord Rennic unimpressed with teamwork, but was impressed with individual talents.
 "They have the skills.
 Now if only they'd remember they're supposed to use them together."